Frequently Asked Questions

 - What are the GRE score requirements?

-- To be considered for the SLP Program, you must have taken the GRE within the last 5 years.
-All applicants are required to take the GRE.
+- Your GRE scores must have been taken within the last 5 years.
+All applicants are required to take the GRE - no exceptions.
 At least one subsection score (Quantitative, Verbal, or Analytical) from the GRE must be at or above the 40th percentile.
 Note, however, that successful applicants to the ISU SLP program usually have more than one subsection score at or above the 40th percentile.
 If any subsection percentile score(s) are single digits, we highly recommend you retake the GRE.

 - Where do I send my GRE scores?